sarahmowris/Peachly-Mobile-Developer-Take-Home-Exercise/README.md

 # Peachly-Mobile-Developer-Take-Home-Exercise
 This app is a simple Feedback form.

+## How to use:
 The user must enter their first name, last name, an email address, and a maximum 500 character message in order to submit the form.
 All inputs are required, and the email input is required to be in a valid email format.

-## How to use:
+## How to it works:
 - The app loads with four input boxes with placeholders and a submit button.
 Using viewDidLoad() I hide all error messages, create the message count and message placeholder by setting the message UITextView delegate.
 - Using two textView delegate methods, textViewDidBeginEditing() and textViewDidEndEditing(), I specifiy how the message placeholder disappears and reappears depending when the user is typing.
 - TextView() delegate method: implement the message character count.